 For more information, users should refer to the Australian Statistical Geography Standard (ASGS) (cat. no. 1270.0).

 Businesses can operate in more than one geographical location and be represented by a single ABN/TAU.
 These are referred to as multi-location businesses.
 For the purposes of this release, multi-location businesses are attributed to one geographical classification to prevent double counting of businesses.
-The individual locations of businesses with multiple sites are not available.
+While the individual locations of businesses with multiple sites are not available in CABEE, some locations data at the SA1 level are available via the ABS BLADE product.

 The issues of geocoding multi location businesses are more pronounced in counts at smaller geographies, as multi location businesses will only be attributed to a single SA2/LGA.
 As such, it cannot be assumed that business counts at each geographical level reflect all business operations within that geography.